Host websites for free

 static websitewhich we are going to host.
 This is optional and you can develop or update the website later.

 domain which you want to connect with the website.
-This step is optional and only required if you want to use your own personalised domain.
+This step is optional and only required if you want to use your own personalized domain.
 You can buy a domain name on GoDaddy, Namecheap, or anything else.
 Please don’t buy their hosting service as we are going to host the website for free on GitHub.

-Above, I have discussed about
+Above, I have discussed

 git which is a version control system used to maintain code or source code.
 Here, we are going to use some of its commands but it is a very useful and powerful tool making the developers life easier in every software industry.
 If you want to learn more about git, you can take a very well written and free course at Udacity.